RehanSaeed/rehansaeed.github.io/content/posts/2017/useful-docker-images-part1/index.md

 ![Sonatype Nexus Administration](./images/Sonatype-Nexus-Administration.png)

-I've also gone to the effort of setting up a health check.
+I have also gone to the effort of setting up a health check.
 Health checks are a wonderful feature of Docker.
 The container will not start and join the network until the health check has succeeded.
 This has stopped failed production releases for me in the past for my ASP.NET Core apps.
 Use health checks people!

 # Conclusions